 Call to Trevor

-Mickey calls Trevor to tell him about his visit with Lara.
+Mickey calls Trevor to tell him about his visit with Sonia.
 Trevor claims he does not know why Lara would have called Sonia recently.
 He says that Sonia always wanted to work for Parallax though.

 Mickey mentions the missing $100,000 from the retainer.
 There is no information about what it was used to pay for.
 Trevor does not know anything about it.
 But Mickey mentions a video re-enactment of the crime scene that Jerry was considering.
 Trevor does recall the idea and says it was expensive but does not have any further information on it.